PROLOGUE

 “I’ll bet you a hundred bucks you didn’t have guys shooting at you back home on that fancy ranch of yours.”
 Aaron Udall, aka Hustler, was prone next to him, his binoculars up as he scanned the mountainside.

-There always seemed to be a bitter edge of jealousy to his words whenever Udall spoke of Boone’s family ranch.
+There was always a bitter edge of jealousy to Udall’s words whenever he spoke of Boone’s family ranch.
 Yes, it was large and his parents had money, but they’d busted their asses for every acre, horse, head of cattle, and chicken.

-Carving out a successful life in what is still a vast wilderness was no easy feat.
+Carving out a successful life in what was still a vast wilderness was no easy feat.

 Udall would also wager on pretty much anything.
-One time, the team was on a C130 headed to Bagram Airfield for a three-day reprieve from being shot at, and Boone heard him betting their teammate, Rabbi, that he could ‘bang more broads than him’.
+One time, the team was on a C17 headed to Bagram Airfield for a three-day reprieve from being shot at, and Boone overheard him betting their teammate, Rabbi, that he could ‘bang more broads than him’.

 Rabbi had almost taken him up on his bet, until he realized there was no way to verify Udall’s numbers.
 Rabbi’s real name was Richard Skinner, so the nickname was crudely apropos.
 Growing up with a name like that couldn’t have been fun, and probably instigated more than a few playground scuffles.